 When Jessica swam at the 2004 Olympic Trials at age 17 in her hometown of Long Beach, CA, it was one of her first times even competing at a national meet.
 Hardy finished fifth in a stacked 100m breaststroke field, a result with which she was happy, having decided to quit all of her other sports to focus on swimming exclusively only one year before.
 Less than a year later, while still a high school senior she qualified for the US National Team.
 She set a World Record in the 100m breaststroke at her rookie World Championships in 2005, thus becoming the first American woman to hold that record in over 20 years.
-She then went on to compete at the University of California, Berkeley, where she was a four-time NCAA Champion and set three American Records.
+She then went on to compete and study at the University of California, Berkeley, where she was a four-time NCAA Champion and set three American Records.

 Leading up to 2008, Jessica went on to add 2 more World Records, 6 more American Records and 9 international medals for the US.
 At only 21 years old, Jessica qualified for the 2008 Beijing Olympics in four different events: the 100m breaststroke, the 50m freestyle (setting an American Record), the 4x100m freestyle relay, and the 4x100m medley relay.

 After finding out that she had tested positive for a banned stimulant, Jessica had to withdraw herself from the 2008 Olympic Team.
 A sports arbitration panel later ruled that she had unknowingly and unintentionally consumed a contaminated nutritional supplement.
 Her suspension period was set to the minimum possible, one year.